voidspace/voidspace.github.io/index.md

 * 2018 Working with Gurock on building an end-to-end automated test system, including web functional testing, API testing and load testing.

-* 2018 Training with JBI Training, Advanced Python, Begininng Python and Webscraping
+* 2018 Training with JBI Training, Advanced Python, Begininng Python and Webscraping.

 * 2011 - present